 The solution for a homogeneous elastic medium is given in

-terms of P- and S-wave potentials, and
+terms of P- and S-wave potentials,

 respectively.
 For